What is 'Healthcare Information and Administration? (HCIA)

 The Healthcare Information and Administration Program is a new program at MCC beginning in Spring 2013.
 The HCIA Program +leads to completion of the associate of applied science degree.
 It combines online instruction, online application activities and an in-person practicum experience to prepare students for entry-level employment in the health information management field.
 The HCIA courses are in an online delivery system only.
 General education and optional program requirements can be taken online or in person in a hybrid format.
 The practicum experience will take place at a healthcare organization.

 Please click on the following links for the current curriculum and course descriptions .
-Frequently Asked Questions provides additional information.
+Frequently Asked Questions, and Program Policies and Practices.

 MCC offers three health information related programs to see how they compare visit the Health Technology section in the catalog at this link.